centreon/centreon-documentation/versioned_docs/version-20.04/releases/centreon-commercial-extensions.md

 `February 24, 2022`

-This is the last 20.04 released.
+This is the last release for version 20.04.

 ***Important Notice***
 If you have updated your MAP software with this version before official annoucement, you may have embeded one regression.